Cgameworld/NetworkDumpTools/README.md

 2) Mesh Type - Select the mesh type (Segment, Node)
 3) Dump Mesh # - The index of the mesh in the Segment/Node area in the vanilla Road Properties panel (First mesh in the list is "1")
 4) Dump Network - Dumps Network in \Import Folder - Only the relevant files are exported, If a network uses the default texture for a certain map type it is not exported
 5) Make _lod.png Files - Generates LOD images of the related textures (_d,_p, etc) for the last dumped mesh.
 If no mesh was dumped in the session, the files that match the custom file prefix (in export customization) will be used.
+For now, when elevations other than ground are selected the main mesh replaces the lod mesh.

 -Export Customization-
 1) Only export the specific files you need - Filters are available to export the meshes only or the diffuse texture only